flatironinstitute/nemos/docs/background/plot_01_1D_basis_function.md

 2. **Convolution Bases**: These bases use the [`compute_features`](nemos.basis._basis.Basis.compute_features) method to convolve the input with a kernel of basis elements, using a `window_size` specified by the user.
 Classes in this category have names starting with "Conv," such as `ConvBSpline`.

+The `compute_features` method always transform inputs into a feature matrix, i.e. a 2D output `(n_samples, n_features)`, which is the type of arrays that NeMoS and scikit-learn  models expect.
+The input can be an N-dimensional array (N >= 1) or a `pynapple` time series with data (Tsd, TsdFrame, or TsdTensor).

-Let's see how this two modalities operate.
+Let's see how this two modalities operate on a one-dimensional input.

 ```{code-cell} ipython3
 eval_mode = nmo.basis.EvalMSpline(n_basis_funcs=n_basis)